 you’re a couple with more than one vehicle

 You don’t need to own a car to require car insurance.
-If you are only planning on borrowing a car, or even if you have one tucked away on your drive with the required Statutory Off-Road Notice, of course, short-term or temporary car insurance, might be the ideal solution.
+If you are only planning on borrowing a car, or even if you have one tucked away on your drive with the required Statutory Off Road Notification, temporary car insurance might be the ideal solution.

 Black box or telematics insurance involve fitting a device to your car.
 This GPS-enabled device allows the car insurer to monitor driving behaviour.
 For example, acceleration, braking, cornering, miles covered and also what time of day you are driving.